It's a Man's World (TV series): Episodes

+Production

+Revue Productions packaged the series, which was filmed at Revue Studios in Universal City, California.
+Peter Tewksbury created the show and was the producer and director.
+Jack Marshall provided the music.
+The series was broadcast on Mondays from 7:30 to 8:30 p.m.
+Eastern Time.

 Aftermath

 After the show was cancelled as of mid-January 1963, Corbett found work almost immediately on the already-airing show Route 66.
 Route 66 was thematically similar to It's A Man's World, exploring many of the same issues of American life, particularly the issues of restlessness and idealism.
 Corbett began his co-starring role as Lincoln Case on Route 66 in March, 1963.

 In 1977, ABC revisited the premise of It's a Man's World with The San Pedro Beach Bums, a 60-minute situation comedy about five young men living together on a houseboat in San Pedro, California.
 It also was unsuccessful, lasting only ten episodes.